Even staler fortune cookies.

 Live a new schedule for a few days before figuring out where your writing is going to fit in.
 No schedule will ever really be quite how it looks on paper.

 No writer is immune to the effect of people not respecting their writing time.
-The trick is to pack a flamethrower and flash your best crazy eyes.
+The trick is to pack a flamethrower and flash your best murder eyes.

 A generation of writers exists now who fetishize the physical book as the pinnacle of writing success.
 Despite the fact that physical book publishing is descends into greater obsolescence, market shares have shrunk, and it has become far more difficult to achieve success through traditional publishing, they still believe physical books, book deals, publishing contracts, agents and such are more "legitimate."
 I'm not here to judge their route but I am here to cheer that there is no longer just ONE route, and I will not stop pointing out that unless one is fabulously well established as a writer already, traditional publishing will lead to fewer readers, more logistics, less writing time, and less money.
 It is no longer the path.